What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: The Role of Learning Attention

 \textit{Hence, learning the optimal attention map has a direct effect on shaping the loss dynamics as well as repetitions and representation collapse.}

-\paragraph{Training with Optimal Attention.} In this test, we initialize with the optimal attention map by fixing embeddings, LayerNorm for attention layer and attention layer weights to their final values at the end of a normal training run, so that at initialization, the correct attention map is already available to subsequent layers. {We re-train the subsequent non-fixed layers starting from random initialization.}
+\paragraph{Training with Optimal Attention Map v.
+Other Components} In the first part of this test, we initialize with the optimal attention map by fixing embeddings, LayerNorm for attention layer and attention layer weights to their final values at the end of a normal training run, so that at initialization, the correct attention map is already available to subsequent layers.
+We re-train the subsequent non-fixed layers starting from random initialization.
 For the attention layer, we choose the set of parameters to initalize in 2 ways: (a) only Key, Query $(W_K, W_Q)$ weights, and (b) All of Key, Query, Value, Output $(W_K, W_Q, W_V, W_O)$ weights.
 We find that in both of these cases, learning only the subsequent layers (i.e. MLP, LM Head) take significantly shorter time than training the full model, without any significant representation collapse, repetitions or plateau in loss (\Cref{fig:mws_opt_init}).
 Further, between (a) and (b), we find that additionally having $W_O, W_V$ layers initialized to optimal values slightly speeds up learning, and average cosine similarity goes up to approx $0.15$ instead of $\approx 0.45$ when only initializing $W_K, W_Q$ weights.
-This indicates that $W_O, W_V$ layers also play a non-trivial role in causing representation collapse. \textit{This result confirms that attention map is a major bottleneck that leads to early representation collapse and loss plateau.}
+This indicates that $W_O, W_V$ layers also play a non-trivial role in causing representation collapse.

-\paragraph{Optimal MLP or Embeddings Do Not Help.} On the other hand, fixing MLP or embeddings (together with LM head) to their final optimal values and re-training the other components does not qualitatively change the training dynamics from the full training case, i.e., a significant loss plateau, repetition bias, and representation collapse still occur (\Cref{fig:mws_opt_init}). \emph{This indicates that there is little benefit from having the optimal MLP or embeddings at initialization compared to attention map.}
+On the other hand, fixing MLP or embeddings (together with LM head) to their final optimal values and re-training the other components does not qualitatively change the training dynamics from the full training case, i.e., a significant loss plateau, repetition bias, and representation collapse still occur (\Cref{fig:mws_opt_init}).

+\textit{This result confirms that attention map is a major bottleneck that leads to early representation collapse and loss plateau, and that there is little benefit from having the optimal MLP or embeddings at initialization compared to attention map}.

+Our results are similar to \cite{singh2024} that shows how various sub-circuits (incl. attention map) for in-context learning affect the loss plateau via training-time interventions, and \cite{li2024surprisingeffectivenessattentiontransfer} that shows the effectiveness of attention transfer from pretrained model for downstream task training in Vision Transformers.

+\paragraph{Tracking Progress in Hidden States} To further track model progress during training, we probe the output of Attention layer before it is added to the residual stream (\Cref{eq:attn_output}) using a 2-layer MLP probe with ReLU activation, and find that the accuracy for this probe increases earlier than the model accuracy.
+Please see \Cref{app:probe} for more details.